Staying Fit

-Yes, the daughters and sons of retired, deceased and disabled workers can in many cases collect Social Security benefits on a parent's earnings record.
+Yes, the daughters and sons of workers who are retired, deceased or have a disability can in many cases collect Social Security benefits on a parent's earnings record.

 A worker's biological child and, under certain circumstances, adopted child or stepchild can qualify for benefits.
 Grandchildren also may be eligible if the grandparent has adopted them or Social Security officials have recognized them as financially dependent on the grandparent.